BaoshanZZ/Seq-MannWhitneyU/README.md

 # R Scripts for Publication:
-**"Group Sequential Test for Two-Sample Ordinal Outcome Measures"**
+Title of Manuscript **"Group Sequential Test for Two-Sample Ordinal Outcome Measures"**

-This folder includes the following major R scripts for our publication.
+This Project includes the following major R scripts for our publication.

 ## R Scripts Overview